drduh/PC-Engines-APU-Router-Guide/README.md

 **Note** If you get an error like, `Alert! /dev/sdX1 does not exist dropping to shell` and are dropped to an initramfs prompt, reboot and edit the `quiet` line to point to `/dev/sda1` or correct partition.

+## OpenBSD

+The following parameters should have been appended to `/etc/boot.conf` by the installer:

+    stty com0 115200
+    set tty com0

 # First login

-At the console prompt, log in, then escalate to root and install updates, and any necessary or optional software:
+## Debian

+Login as `root`, install and update any software that may be needed:

 ```
-$ su
 # apt-get update
-# apt-get upgrade
+# apt-get -y upgrade
-# apt-get install -y \
+# apt-get -y install \
     sudo ssh tmux lsof vim zsh tcpdump \
     dnsmasq privoxy hostapd nmap \
     iptables iptables-persistent curl dnsutils ntp net-tools \